 The App Store

-Once Vircarda is installed you can download your virtual Skill Card using the registration code and PIN that is emailed or texted to you when your card is issued.
+Once Vircarda is installed you can download your smartphone Skill Card using the registration code and PIN that is emailed or texted to you when your card is issued.

-Your Virtual Skill Card has the following information shown on the exterior, and stored electronically on your device:
+Your Smartphone Skill Card has the following information shown on the exterior, and stored electronically on your device:

 Date of Issue